getfem/getfem/doc/sphinx/source/project/libdesc_high_gen_assemb.rst

    :file:`getfem_generic_assembly_semantic.h` and :file:`getfem_generic_assembly_semantic.cc`, "Semantic analysis and enrichment of the syntax tree.
 Include some operations such as making the derivation of a tree with respect to a variable or computing the tree corresponding to the gradient of an expression."
    :file:`getfem_generic_assembly_workspace.cc`, "Methodes of the workspace object (defined in :file:`getfem_generic_assembly.h`)."
    :file:`getfem_generic_assembly_compile_and_exec.h` and :file:`getfem_generic_assembly_compile_and_exec.cc`, "Definition of the optimized instructions, compilation into a sequel of optimize instructions and execution of the instructions on Gauss point/interpolation points."
-   :file:`getfem_generic_assembly_interpolation.cc`, "Interpolation operations and interpolate transformations"
+   :file:`getfem_generic_assembly_interpolation.cc`, "Interpolation operations and interpolate transformations."

 A few implementation details